Economic & Workforce Development

 Economic & Workforce Development offers an electrical apprenticeship program in cooperation with the Forsyth County Electrical Contractors Association.

 Apprentices are required to complete a minimum of 144 hours of instruction each year, and classes are offered during the fall and spring semesters.
 In addition, indentured apprentices must complete 2,000 hours of on-the-job training each year.
-At the conclusion, apprentices receive a certificate from the NC Apprenticeship program governed by the NC Community College System.
+At the conclusion of the program, apprentices receive a journeyman’s card through the North Carolina Department of Labor.

-Forsyth Tech offers summer enrichment opportunities for youth ages 9-18 through our Summer Camps @ Forsyth Tech program.
-The program typically runs from June through August offering one-week courses on a variety of STEAM topics.
-Individual classes are typically 12 hours in duration and run Monday through Thursday from 9 a.m.-12 p.m. or 1 p.m.-4 p.m., with early morning and late afternoon care opportunities available also.
-Examples of class subjects typically offered include art, drama, dance, game/app design, robotics, coding, Minecraft, Roblox, video game animation, CSI, Super Structures, and academic classes such as reading and math to battle student “brain drain” over the summer.
-Some examples of class subjects specifically geared towards our high school aged students include ACT/SAT prep, ACT/SAT math & reading, college essay, debate, art, and 3D printing.
-For more information please visit the summer camps web page.
+Forsyth Tech offers summer enrichment opportunities for youth ages 9-18 through our Destination Forsyth Tech program.
+The program lasts one month and individual classes are typically 12 hours in duration and run Monday through Thursday from 9 a.m.-12 p.m. or 1 p.m.-4 p.m.
+Examples of class subjects typically offered include art, drama, dance, game/app design, robotics, coding, Minecraft, Roblox, video game animation, and academic classes such as reading and math to battle student “brain drain” over the summer.
+Some examples of class subjects specifically geared towards our high school aged students include ACT/SAT prep, ACT/SAT math, college essay, interior design, and 3D printing.
+For more information please visit www.forsythtech.edu/summer-enrichment.

 A wide variety of computer courses are offered online and in the classroom.
 Computer courses can also be customized to meet specific content and scheduling requirements of company employee groups.